RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-any-to-erc20-proxy-0.1.0.md

 This `paymentReference` consists of the last 8 bytes of a salted hash of the requestId: `last8Bytes(hash(lowercase(requestId + salt + address)))`:

-The contract also ensures that the `feeAmount` amount of the ERC20 transfer will be forwarded to the `feesTo`.
+The contract also ensures that the `feeAmount` amount of the ERC20 transfer will be forwarded to the `feeAddress`.

 - `requestId` is the id of the request
 - `salt` is a random number with at least 8 bytes of randomness.
 It must be unique to each request
 - `address` is the payment address for payments, the refund address for refunds
 - `feeAmount` is the amount of the transfer that should be paid in fees
-- `feesTo` is the address where the fee will be sent to
+- `feeAddress` is the address where the fee will be sent to
 - `conversion path` is a list of currency hashes to perform the conversion
 - `tokensAccepted` is the list of tokens addresses accepted for payments and refunds
 - `network` is the network of the tokens accepted for payments and refunds